-So, you’re pregnant!
-Congratulations! … chances are if you’re reading this, then you’re living in Düsseldorf and have no idea what you should do and where you should start when it comes to preparing for your pregnancy!
+So, you’re having a baby!
+Congratulations! … chances are if you’re reading this, then you’re living in Düsseldorf and have no idea what you should do and where you should start when it comes to preparing for your pregnancy and having a baby!

 First of all, enjoy your new situation!
 You’re pregnant!

-Many soon-to-be-mommy’s will likely have 101 questions to ask, but no one to ask the questions to.
-Finally, we have an expert in pregnancies and preparation (especially in the international communities) here to give us an info-packed guide on preparing for your pregnancy in Düsseldorf.
+Many soon-to-be mommies will likely have 101 questions to ask, but no one to ask the questions to.
+Finally, we have an expert in pregnancies and preparation (especially in the international communities) here to give us an info-packed guide on preparing for your pregnancy and having your baby in Düsseldorf.
 Please welcome Doula Brid Céline Michael, Founder of Doula Brid (and conveniently a local English, French, German and Spanish speaking Doula in Düsseldorf).

 A magical thing is happening inside of you.